Charitable organization: Definition

 A charity must also provide a public benefit.

+To receive tax relief, a charity must apply to HM Revenue and Customs (HMRC), which verifies whether the requirements are satisfied.

 Before the Charities Act 2006, which introduced the definition now contained in the 2011 Act, the definition of charity arose from a list of charitable purposes in the Charitable Uses Act 1601 (also known as the Statute of Elizabeth), which had been interpreted and expanded into a considerable body of case law.
 In Commissioners for Special Purposes of Income Tax v.
 Pemsel (1891), Lord McNaughten identified four categories of charity which could be extracted from the Charitable Uses Act and which were the accepted definition of charity prior to the Charities Act 2006: